By Paolo von Schirach –

 A fragile edifice

 In another America, an inexperienced and untutored populist lacing his message with nativism, xenophobia and protectionism would have been at best a footnote in the history of our political process.
-Whereas in 2016 Donald Trump, against all odds and all by himself, competed against everybody and won, fair and square; along the way mocking, humiliating and shredding to pieces a large field of supposedly seasoned opponents, often exposing their all too real weaknesses, to the delight of his followers.
+Whereas in 2016 Donald Trump, against all odds –and all by himself– competed against everybody and won, fair and square; along the way mocking, humiliating and shredding to pieces a large field of supposedly seasoned opponents, often exposing in a wickedly clever way their all too real weaknesses, to the delight of his cheering followers who wanted to see the death of “The Establishment”.

-Trump won because millions of disenchanted Americans were fed up with what they perceived as morally weak establishment politicians.
+Trump won because millions of disenchanted Americans were fed up with what they perceived as morally weak entitled politicians.
 They wanted radical change and believed Trump could bring it about.

-But he did not transform the US economy.
+But he did not transform the US economy, as he had pledged to do.
 The 4 to 5% GDP growth rates he promised during the campaign never materialized.
 He did not “drain” the Washington swamp.
+He did not build the wall at the border with Mexico.
 He did not bring coal back, this way saving the jobs of thousands of coal miners.
 He attacked illegal immigration, but also vitally important legal immigration.
 Yet, despite all this, and despite the way he still refuses to accept his defeat, he is revered as a prophet among his core GOP supporters.

 The Founders believed that Government’s primary mission was to preserve freedom.
 To accomplish this important task “We The People” (at least most of the time) would elect sensible, moral individuals who would carry out their duties with genuine dedication, in an impartial way.
 America was not supposed to be about prophets and visionaries to be blindly followed by enthusiastic masses.
 But this is where we are now.